ieserbes/trainIBM/README.md

-#### The aim of this repository is to provide my hands-on solutions to IBM Data Science course's exercises.
+#### The aim of this repository is to provide my hands-on solutions to the exercises from the IBM Data Science course.
+@ Feb 2025